-Note. - For existing aircraft stand where there is space constraint, the minimum distance between building/service road to nose wheel position may be reduced subject to approval by CAAM Aerodrome Standards.
-However if the said aircraft stand is upgraded, the requirement shall be complied.
+Note. - For existing aircraft stand where there is space constraint, the minimum distance between building/service road to nose wheel position may be reduced subject to approval by CAAM Air Navigation Services & Aerodrome.
+However, if the said aircraft stand is upgraded, the requirement should be complied.